A national demolition and environmental services contractor generating approximately $100M in annual revenue, operating across:

 Their annual equipment and logistics spend ranged from $3M–$5M.

-Assets were occasionally still on rent — and no one realized it.
+During discovery, leadership acknowledged a painful reality: equipment was occasionally still on rent and no one realized it.

-Because rentals were tracked through:
+Rentals were being tracked through:

 There was no real-time internal system confirming: